 Why?
 A few things can happen: you can stop to exist.
 They can stop to exist.
 If you stop to exist someone may still take over all domains to make sure the identifiers keep working (see below).
 If there is a third party you are relying on ceases to exist (e.g. a project funded by government funds and not set up to be as lean as possible), good luck.
 Maybe archive.org will have a copy, maybe you have copied to PIDs into your own database, but still: chaos.
 Worst case: these numbers might mean nothing anymore to anyone.

 One day (a part of) the collection might move.
-It is advised to try and compartmentalise it.
+If you manage distinct collections, it is advised to compartmentalise these by grouping into collection ids.
 But it will work without.

 When some or all of your collection moves to a different management system, add new redirect rules.
 You may have to call your IT-service desk to make this change for you, but because it is a redirect, they will know the drill.
-In my specific case we have clients, so we can easily redirect everything from a certain client to a system we don’t know, but can still cheaply redirect to and forget about it.
+In my specific case we have clients, so we can easily redirect everything from a certain client to a system we don’t know, but making the redirect is cheap, we can add the redirect and forget about it.
+It will be maintainable enough to work forever.

 Heck, even if you change providers, you will be able to set up the redirects in no time even when changing webserver software.